Chairman of the Board

 Dr. Cavazos earned his Doctorate in Education from the University of Texas, Austin in April.
 He attended the University of Texas Pan-American, where he received a Bachelor of Science degree and a Master of Education degree with a Counseling and Guidance.

 In addition to his professional accomplishments, Dr. Cavazos is active in the community.
 He serves on the Boys and Girls Club board, Su Clinica Familiar Board, South Texas Emergency Care Foundation board, and the local UIL Executive Committee.
 At the State level, Cavazos serves on the UIL Waiver Review Board, State Academic Achievement Distinction Designation Committee (AADDC), the Texas Association of School Administrators Leadership Advisory Committee, Ford Next Generation Superintendent Council and the Texas High Performance Schools Consortium.
 He’s a member of the Rotary Club, Boy’s Scouts of America, and St. Alban’s Church.

-Hsu has over 20 years of experience leading high-growth companies to create highly successful software products and solutions for a variety of industries.
-Prior to joining NI, Hsu served as the Vice President at @hand Corporation and was responsible for delivering enterprise mobile solutions for the Oil & Gas industry and government agencies.
-He was awarded multiple U.S. patents for his work in LabVIEW related to detecting and merging differences between two graphical programs.
+Hsu has over 24 years of experience leading high-growth companies to create successful software products for a variety of industries.
+Prior to joining NI, Hsu served as the Vice President at @hand Corporation and was responsible for delivering enterprise mobility solutions for the Oil & Gas industry and government agencies.
+He was awarded multiple U.S. patents for his work in LabVIEW to detect and merge differences between graphical programs.

-He holds a master’s degree in computer science from the Georgia Institute of Technology in 1994 and graduated summa cum laude with a bachelor’s degree in computer science engineering from The University of Texas at Arlington in 1992.
+Hsu holds a master’s degree in computer science from the Georgia Institute of Technology and graduated summa cum laude with a bachelor’s degree in computer science engineering from The University of Texas at Arlington.

 Owner, Larry Lentz CPA